 All my previous Winston “glass” rods were built in Montana.
 This rod was not.
 It is from San Francisco, and likely done by Doug Merrick in the early 1970’s.
 If so, in those years it sold for the princely sum of $65.
 (I acquired it from Rick’s Rods a respected purveyor of classic gear.)
 Amazingly, this thing appears to be in like new condition – unfished.
 The cork grip and the reel seat are pristine.
 The ferrule is not worn or marked.
 The logo on the blank is bright.
 (Typically they darken when exposed to sunlight) And the guide feet have not caused an honorable scar in the red windings, indicating the rod has rarely been flexed.

+Note that the rod sock is grey, not the customary red poplin.
+And the sock lacks the well known green-and-gold woven label.
+Both things indicate this rod predates the later changes Tom Morgan made.
 Above the hook keeper, my Montana rods are marked with the rod’s weight, length, fly line designation, and serial number.
 This rod has none of that information.
 So, I did a few measurements of my own.
 The rod is definitely a two-piece 7-footer.
 And it tips the scales at a lean and mean 2.6 ounces.
 Wow!
 That truly surprised me.
 In fact I checked it twice.
 Friends, this is an exceptionally light fly rod.

 Now, is it a 5-weight?
 Good question.
 Its not marked 5-weight on either the blank or the rod tube.
 So I can’t be sure until I put a line on it.
 Rick’s records show it to be a 5-weight, however, and I’m fairly certain it will prove to be.
 Why?
 In hand this is a light action rod.
 Felt like it might even be a 4-weight?
 But Tom Morgan tell us that the lightest “glass” rod Winston advertised in Merrick’s time was in fact a 5-weight.
 Furthermore Merrick’s shop stocked a 7.5 foot, 5-weight “glass” blank.
 Which could have easily been shorten to 7 foot.
 In the next post we’ll take her out for a whirl, and find out more.